MockbaTheBorg/RunCPM/readme.md

 RunCPM builds on Arduino IDE 1.8.7 or later.<br>
 RunCPM currently runs on the Arduino DUE, the Teensy 3.5 and up, the ESP32, and some STM32 boards, as it requires a fair amount of RAM to run (64K used to be a lot back in those days).<br>
-If using the Arduino DUE, RunCPM also needs an SD (or microSD) card shield to place the CP/M files in.
+If using the Arduino DUE, RunCPM also needs an SD (or microSD) card shield to store the CP/M files.
 The Teensy has an on-board microSD adapter.
 Some ESP32 and STM32 boards may need external SD card adapters.

 Arduino digital and analog read/write support was added by Krzysztof Kliś through extra non-standard BDOS calls (see the bottom of cpm.h file for details).